You came to Paris to fall in love. You just didn’t know it when you did.

 As a little girl, you always thought Paris was the place you’d go to with the love of your life — there would be hand holding, champagne toasting, and kissing under the Eiffel Tower.
 It’s a good thing you didn’t wait for that to happen…that’s the danger of letting the world or society or expectations define a person or a place for you.
 When we simply arrive, let go, and let time or a place or a journey flow, life often surprises us with something even better than we had initially imagined.

 When in Paris, go it alone.
 It is not strange to take yourself on dates.
 It’s even encouraged that you buy yourself chocolates and pastries, fresh flowers, and fine meals.
 It’s romance, for one.
+You can think of nothing you need more in this moment.

 Are we romanticizing Paris, even when dreaming of being there alone?
 Of course.
 But isn’t it exciting to know that you can live slowly, breathe deeply, and accept things as they are — not as we presume they will be?